FAQ - Website Design & Development

 Do I pay upfront for your services?

 You can but it’s not required.
-If you do pay the full project amount upfront, however, you’ll receive a 5% discount.
+If you do decide to pay the full project amount upfront, you will receive a discount and save a few bucks.

 Do you offer financing?